 The project was added to your Craft Projects.

 Love the look of a terrarium but worried about the upkeep?
-With this Tropical Terrarium, you can have a colorful decor item that requires zero maintenance!
-Display it in your living room or bathroom for a fun home accessory that's sure to brighten up your living space.
+With this Tropical Terrarium, you can have a colorful clay decoration that requires zero maintenance!
+Display it in your living room or bathroom for a fun piece of DIY home decor that's sure to brighten up your living space.
 This DIY terrarium is also a great gift for someone who is moving into a new apartment or college dorm room.
 You can make extra clay "plants" and switch up the look of your cute succulent craft every now and then to keep your guests guessing.

 - 1 block Sculpey® III: Black - 2 oz